AdguardTeam/KnowledgeBase/README.md

 ## How to contribute

-You can help by contributing to the Knowledge Base, all details are described [in this article](https://adguard.com/kb/miscellaneous/contribute/updating-knowledge-base/).
+You can help by contributing to the Knowledge base, all details are described [in this article](https://adguard.com/kb/miscellaneous/contribute/updating-knowledge-base/).

 ## How to develop